Japanese Chin

 โšกPersonality

-Japanese Chins are known for being alert, loyal, independent, intelligent, loving, and cat-like, playful, athletic.
+Japanese Chins are known for being alert, loyal, independent, intelligent, loving, and playful, affectionate, friendly.
 As a high-energy breed, they are independent-minded and requiring patient, consistent training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 ๐ŸกDaily Life